Robust Counterfactual Inference in Markov Decision Processes

 \jl{Markov Decision Processes (MDPs) are a fundamental mathematical framework for modelling sequential decision-making processes under uncertainty, including reinforcement learning (RL) problems.
 However, evaluating RL-learnt policies can be challenging, especially in safety-critical domains like healthcare, where testing these policies directly on patients would be both risky and unethical.}

-Counterfactual inference of MDPs enables offline policy evaluation, i.e., without ``deploying'' the alternative policy into the environment.
-Given an observed sequence of actions and outcomes (e.g., from an existing clinician's policy), counterfactual inference estimates what the outcome would have been if different actions had been taken.
-Counterfactual outcomes yielding higher rewards than the observation can serve as explanations for how the observed policy could be improved.
+\jl{Counterfactual inference of MDPs enables offline policy evaluation, i.e., without ``deploying'' the alternative policy into the environment.
+Given an observed sequence of actions and outcomes, counterfactual inference estimates what the outcome would have been if different actions had been taken.} Counterfactual outcomes yielding higher rewards than the observation can serve as explanations for how the observed policy could be improved.

-\jl{Counterfactual inference is increasingly being applied to MDPs for various RL applications, e.g., for generating counterfactual explanations \citep{oberst2019counterfactual, tsirtsis2024finding, tsirtsis2021counterfactual}, facilitating policy transfer \citep{killian2022counterfactually}, and augmenting datasets with counterfactual paths to address data scarcity \citep{lu2020sample, sun2024acamda}, as well as to other sequential models, like LLMs, to reason about alternative outputs \citep{chatzi2024counterfactual,pona2025abstract}}. \jl{These works compute counterfactual probabilities by assuming a specific causal model of the system (e.g., the Gumbel-max structural causal model (SCM) \citep{oberst2019counterfactual}).
+\jl{Counterfactual inference is increasingly being applied to MDPs for various RL applications, e.g., for generating counterfactual explanations \citep{oberst2019counterfactual, tsirtsis2024finding, tsirtsis2021counterfactual}, facilitating policy transfer \citep{killian2022counterfactually}, and augmenting datasets with counterfactual paths to address data scarcity \citep{lu2020sample, sun2024acamda}, \camera{as well as to other sequential models, such as LLMs} \citep{chatzi2024counterfactual,pona2025abstract}}. \jl{These works compute counterfactual probabilities by assuming a specific causal model of the system (e.g., the Gumbel-max structural causal model (SCM) \citep{oberst2019counterfactual}).
 However, given an observation and MDP, the system's causal model is generally \textit{non-identifiable}: there can be many causal models compatible with this data, each yielding different counterfactual probabilities \citep{pmlr-v162-zhang22ab}.
 As a result, any counterfactual analysis based on a single assumed causal model may be inaccurate, which is particularly concerning in safety-critical domains.}